cam39porter/thesis/deliverables/project-proposal.md

 * Persistent storage will come in a variety of forms depending on the structure of the data source.
 These potentially include `S3`, `MySQL`, and `Mongo`.

-* Datasets will be virtualized using `Dremio`'s open source software. `Dremio` allows you to build virtual datasets that are created from queries on a variety of distinct data sources.
+* Datasets will be *virtualized* using `Dremio`'s open source software. `Dremio` allows you to build virtual datasets that are created from queries on a variety of distinct data sources.

+* This virtualized dataset will be an asset for any further analysis on this topic.

 * The analysis layer is described below.